 Active conflict can present a rare opportunity to distinguish from the group, a chance to define personal character which is scarce in this shared community.
-After five years of travelling to Enga Province we saw how organised education could return stability to previously broken communities.
+After five years of travelling to Enga Province we witnessed how organised education could return stability to previously broken communities.
 The following photos were taken in the village of Yengis which was in the midst of a 15 year conflict, where the cycle of retribution killings had meant the town was completely abandoned and 15 tribes relocated into the surrounding hills.
 On my last trip to PNG in 2014 I was very fortunate to meet anthropology professor Polly Wiessner whose incredible research was published in science read the article here.

 So why then would a group feel the need to maintain such a consistent brand of conflict?
 These are not people with violently incompatible religious beliefs, they are not separated by race, language, education or colour.
 Instead these are people who in many ways share a cultural identity, they face many of the same daily challenges and often share family ties and bonds.
 Although there are many factors, the most interesting to me is the idea that this shared identity actually feeds a need for conflict rather than reduces it.
 The conflict becomes a key factor in establishing rank, offering the ultimate arena to display valour and courage so highly regarded in highlands culture.